Code Samples

 The next procedure demonstrates if-clauses as well as case of/else statements.

-The procedure takes a numeric argument x and converts it to degrees Celsius (assuming x is in degrees Fahrenheit) if the second argument for rule is the character 'C', or converts it to degrees Fahrenheit (assuming x is in degrees Celsius) if the second argument is the character 'F' or 'Fahrenheit'.
+The procedure takes a numeric argument x and converts it to degrees Celsius (assuming x is in degrees Fahrenheit) if the second argument rule is the character 'C', or converts it to degrees Fahrenheit (assuming x is in degrees Celsius) if the second argument is the character 'F' or 'Fahrenheit'.

 It issues an error if x is not a number, or if the number of arguments actually passed (nargs) is not 2, or if a wrong conversion rule has been passed (elif clause).